Attention Deficit or Speech Delay

 or Behavior Problems?

 This seems to be the ultimate question that I get asked when working with little ones and school-age kids!
+Does the child have attention deficit or speech delay or behavior problems?
 It is also one of the hardest questions to answer since it isn’t always clear.
 To help with the process, there are some key questions to consider.